muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T16A):
+- Fix: TempoEx Container: possible exception when adding an action to any of the three categories.

 ### (m77T16):
 - Fix: Plugin API: resolve an issue with the input selection dialog in the m77 API.
 - Fix: Plugin API: resolve an issue with error handling of bad data stored to profile.